khuedoan/horus/README.md

 # Free Infrastructure

-Always free (as in beer) multicloud infrastructure.
+Always free (as in beer) cloud infrastructure.

 Can be used for self-hosting, student projects...

 ## Features